 Up-to-date information on malaria disease burden, status of malaria control and elimination, and evidence-based policy on malaria preventive, diagnostic and treatment measures is available on the WHO Global Malaria Programme web site.

 Status of vaccine development

 The complexity of the malaria parasite makes development of a malaria vaccine a very difficult task.
-Given this, there is currently no commercially available malaria vaccine, despite many decades of intense research and development effort.
-Over 20 subunit vaccine constructs are currently being evaluated in clinical trials or are in advanced preclinical development.
+Recent progress has been made with the completion of a Phase 3 trial of the RTS,S/AS01 candidate vaccine and review by the European Medicines Agency and WHO.
+There is currently no commercially available malaria vaccine.
+Over 20 other vaccine constructs are currently being evaluated in clinical trials or are in advanced preclinical development.
 See link to Rainbow table below.

 The malaria vaccine candidate RTS,S/AS01

 RTS,S/AS01 is the most advanced vaccine candidate against the most deadly form of human malaria, Plasmodium falciparum.
-A Phase III trial began in May 2009 and has now completed enrolment with 15 460 children in the following seven countries in sub-Saharan Africa: Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and the United Republic of Tanzania.
+A Phase 3 trial with 15 460 children in seven countries in sub-Saharan Africa (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and the United Republic of Tanzania) began in May 2009 and has now been completed.

-- children aged 5-17 months at first dose receiving only the RTS,S/AS01 vaccine; and
+- children aged 5-17 months at first dose receiving the RTS,S/AS01 vaccine or a comparator vaccine; and

-- children aged 6-14 weeks at first dose who receive the same malaria vaccine in co-administration with pentavalent vaccines in the routine immunization schedule.
+- children aged 6-14 weeks at first dose who receive the RTS,S/AS01 vaccine or a comparator vaccine in co-administration with the pentavalent vaccine from the routine immunization schedule.

 A comprehensive WHO Q&A on RTS,S/A01 gives further information on policy and regulatory pathways.
 See link below.